EleutherAI/openwebtext2/README.md

 All years have been scraped.
 Scrapes have been deduped based on URL.
 Scrapes have had reddit metadata merged
-Currently generating document minhashes (10 hash functions) based on 5 grams for all scrapes
+Scrapes have been filtered based on minimum total reddit score of 3 Currently generating document minhashes (10 hash functions) based on 5 grams for all scrapes

 | Year       | Months | Responsible         | Status     |